psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 zamba:~ don$ cd /Volumes/boot/ zamba:boot don$ touch ssh
 ```
 Insert the microSDHC card to your Raspberry Pi, connect your network cable and finally your power supply.
 Go to your DHCP server and find out which IP adress the Raspberry Pi was given.
-Use SSH to connect, the default username and password is `pi` and `raspberry`.
+Use <kbd>SSH</kbd> to connect, the default username and password is `pi` and `raspberry`.

 ### Change password for user pi
 ```bash